Quick Answer

 The forehead, cheekbones, and jawline typically share similar width measurements, creating straight, parallel sides.

-Consider actors like Henry Cavill, Brad Pitt, Ben Affleck and Russell Crowe as prime examples of rectangular face shapes.
+Henry Cavill, Brad Pitt, Ben Affleck, Brad Pitt, and Russell Crowe are prime examples of celebrities with rectangular face shape.

 Some sources use “oblong” and “rectangular” interchangeably, though oblong faces might feature slightly softer corners.